Pet Rehab/Pain Management

 Ultrasound is produced by the vibration of synthetic crystals that vibrate at a particular frequency due to the crystals shape.
 The crystals contract and expand when exposed to alternating electric current.
 This produces pressure waves known as ultrasound waves that stimulate the tissue beneath the skin’s surface.

-Theraputic ultrasound can be used in conjunction with other modalities, theraputic exercises, and pain relief to treat conditions like calcific tendonitis, fibrotic myopathy, contractures, tendon and ligament injuries, muscular back pain, and can help accelerate wound and fracture healing.
+Therapeutic ultrasound can be used in conjunction with other modalities, therapeutic exercises, and pain relief to treat conditions like calcific tendonitis, fibrotic myopathy, contractures, tendon and ligament injuries, muscular back pain, and can help accelerate wound and fracture healing.

 Neuromuscular Electrical Stimulation (NMES)